Prostate Gland: Anatomy, Histology and Function

-Any gland, other than the gonads, which empties into the genital tract, is assigned to the accessory sex glands.
+Any gland, which empties into the genital tract, is assigned to the accessory sex glands.
 The male accessory sex glands are the prostate, the paired seminal vesicles, and the paired bulbourethral (Cowper) glands.

 Gross Anatomy of the Seminal Vesicles

-The paired seminal vesicles are located behind the bladder and are each about 5 × 1 × 1 cm.
+The paired seminal vesicles are located behind the bladder and are each about 5 × 1 × 1 cm in size.
 Dorsal of the seminal vesicles is the rectum, lateral the ureter.
 The duct of the seminal vesicle opens into the ampulla of the ductus deferens Ampulla and forms the ejaculatory duct.
 See also anatomy of the epididymis and ductus deferens.